| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 alpha |

-the nominal error rate for the multiple confidence intervals. |
+The nominal error rate for the multiple confidence intervals. |

 L |

-number of contrasts.
-If NULL, L will be set to the number of rows in the contrast matrix, otherwise L will be as specified. |
+Number of contrasts.
+If 'NULL', 'L' will be set to the number of rows in the contrast matrix, otherwise 'L' will be as specified. |

 FUN |

-Returns a matrix whose rows correspond to the different contrasts being estimated and whose columns correspond to the point estimate of the contrast, the Tukey lower and upper limits of the confidence interval, the unadjusted p-value, the Tukey and Bonferroni p-values.
+Returns a matrix whose rows correspond to the different contrasts being estimated and whose columns correspond to the point estimate of the contrast, the Tukey lower and upper limits of the confidence interval, the unadjusted p-value, and the Tukey and Bonferroni p-values.

-## computer data: data(computer.df) computer.df = within(computer.df, {selfassess = factor(selfassess)}) computer.fit = lm(score ~ selfassess, data = computer.df) contrast.matrix = matrix(c(-1/2, -1/2, 1), byrow = TRUE, nrow = 1, ncol = 3) contrast.matrix s20x:::estimateContrasts(contrast.matrix,computer.fit)
+## computer data: data(computer.df) computer.df = within(computer.df, {selfassess = factor(selfassess)}) computer.fit = lm(score ~ selfassess, data = computer.df) contrast.matrix = matrix(c(-1 / 2, -1 / 2, 1), byrow = TRUE, nrow = 1, ncol = 3) contrast.matrix estimateContrasts(contrast.matrix, computer.fit)## computer data: data(computer.df) computer.df = within(computer.df, {selfassess = factor(selfassess)}) computer.fit = lm(score ~ selfassess, data = computer.df) contrast.matrix = matrix(c(-1 / 2, -1 / 2, 1), byrow = TRUE, nrow = 1, ncol = 3) contrast.matrix estimateContrasts(contrast.matrix, computer.fit)

 House damage and distance from the fire station, of 15 house fires.
 Data collected by an insurance company for homes in a particular area.

-A data frame with 15 observations on 2 variables.
+A data frame with 15 observations on 3 variables.

-[,1] | damage | numeric | Damage (1000s of dollars) |
+Numeric Damage (1000s of dollars)

-[,2] | distance | numeric | Distance from the fire station (miles) |
+Numeric Distance from the fire station (miles)

-freq1way( counts, hypothprob, conf.level = 0.95, addCIs = TRUE, digits = 4, arrowwid = 0.1, estimated = 0 )
+freq1way( counts, hypothprob, conf.level = 0.95, addCIs = TRUE, digits = 4, arrowwid = 0.1, estimated = 0 )freq1way( counts, hypothprob, conf.level = 0.95, addCIs = TRUE, digits = 4, arrowwid = 0.1, estimated = 0 )

 counts |